canan777/ProgressSteps/README.md

 ![](./src/ProgressSteps.gif)

-🚀 Animated Progress Steps
+##🚀Animated Progress Steps

-This project is an animated progress steps component that allows users to follow a step-by-step process through a modern and interactive interface.
+✅This project is an animated progress steps component that allows users to follow a step-by-step process through a modern and interactive interface.
-Each step is enhanced with transition animations, making it both visually appealing and smooth in terms of user experience. ✨
+✅Each step is enhanced with transition animations, making it both visually appealing and smooth in terms of user experience. ✨

-🎯 Features
+##🎯 Features
 🔄 Step-by-step navigation with backtracking support

 🎨 CSS animations for smooth transition effects